Juantantan/MandelbrotExplorer/Readme.md

 such as software used to generate molecular sequences for finding possible new pharmaceutical drugs or for many thermodynamics applications.

-NB: OpenCL can also run with CPU vendor API implementations, including this one, if the vendor SDK is obtaine.
+NB: OpenCL can also run with CPU vendor API implementations, including this one, if the vendor SDK is obtained.
 It will be interesting to see how fast this type of kernel can work with the latest types of CPU, with their increasing use of more cores each capable of running more truly parallel threads.